National Testing information from West Yorkshire and Harrogate Health and Care:

 But the government’s rush to set up a privatised test, trace and track scheme in parallel to the existing public health and environmental health services and NHS labs has predictably led to a situation that looks like chaos and confusion.

-Meanwhile, Public Health England has set up another test and trace working group
+Meanwhile, Public Health England has set up its own test and trace working group

 Public Health England has written to local Directors of Public Health about the role of the public health system in the privatised national testing/tracing scheme.